oxidecomputer/windows-image-builder/README.md

 # Windows Image Builder

-Get Windows Server running on an Oxide rack, from your laptop.
+Get Windows running on an Oxide rack.

 The Oxide rack requires a serial console, and VirtIO drivers installed within a Windows image for that image to function.
-This repo contains an applications which can take a Windows install ISO, and then convert it into a format compatible with the rack and its normal operating mode.
+This repo contains an applications which can take a Windows install ISO, add drivers, and then convert it into a format compatible with the Oxide hypervisor.

 ![App](./windows-app.png)